Most Popular Hybrid Cars in New Zealand

 Mitsubishi Eclipse Cross – from $52,990

-The Mitsubishi Eclipse Cross is the most popular PHEV in NZ, boasting sales that eclipse all its competitors.
-In fact, its only real rival is its big cousin, the Outlander.
-The Eclipse Cross is an excellent car at an excellent price, especially when you factor in a Clean Car Rebate of $4025.
-It comes with all the usual goods you’d expect from a modern SUV, including driving assist features such as forward collision mitigation and pedestrian approach warnings.
-Plus it comes in 4WD for those that want to truly utilise its SUV credentials.
-The Eclipse Cross PHEV offers up to 55km of EV range, and 25-minute fast charge.
+The Mitsubishi Eclipse Cross was 2023’s most popular PHEV by a considerable margin.
+Its only real rival was its big cousin, the Outlander.
+The Eclipse Cross comes with all the usual bells and whistles you’d expect from a modern SUV, including driving assist features such as forward collision mitigation and pedestrian approach warnings.
+Plus it comes in 4WD for those who want to truly utilise its SUV credentials.
+The Eclipse Cross PHEV offers up to 55km of EV range, and a 25-minute fast charge.

 Kia Sorento Hybrid 2WD EX